 SAIL THROUGH THE PANAMA CANAL

 This is a once-in-a-lifetime experience, and although Canal regulations do not allow us to raise the sails during the journey, our vessel is well equipped with viewing areas, deck space, and covered areas for shade.
 Total trip time varies depending on traffic on that particular day, but a transit to Gamboa and return to the marina is usually 7 to 8 hours.
 They serve lunch on board and beverages will be available.
 We can contact the tour company about tour dates, costs, and availability.
 They only do this tour on certain days.
 It is about $175 per person for a partial Canal passage.
-We will need to check availability.
+Please contact us for more details if you’re interested.

 EMBERA VILLAGE TOUR